 We have a long-standing record of excellence and impact in health systems research.
 Our researchers have delivered and are currently engaged in many projects focusing on the quality, value and safety of health systems and care delivery.

-The Health Systems Research Collaborative Grant Scheme is now closed.
+We are excited to announce that the Health Systems Research Collaborative Grant Scheme is now open for applications.

 Eligibility

-• Chief Investigator A must be an early to mid-career researcher (EMCR) who is academic staff of UNSW Medicine & Health or has a formal conjoint appointment with UNSW Medicine & Health.
+• UNSW Medicine & Health academic staff or have a formal conjoint/adjunct appointment with UNSW Medicine & Health.

-The application process is a two-stage process, with Stage One being an Expression of Interest and Stage Two being a presentation.
+The application is a two-stage process: Stage One is an Expression of Interest and Stage Two a Presentation.

 • The Health Systems Research theme is governed by the UNSW Health Systems Research Executive Committee.